chriselsen/chriselsen/README.md

 ### Hi there 👋

+#### 🔭 Some interesting projects

+* [RIPE Atlas probes in AWS](https://github.com/chriselsen/RIPE-Atlas-in-AWS) - A curated list of RIPE Atlas probes maintained in AWS and how to use them for interesting measurements.
+* [AWS VPC BYOIP propagation times](https://github.com/chriselsen/AWS-BYOIP-Propagation) - Ho to determine the BGP propagation times around the globe for AWS VPC Bring-your-own-IP (BYOIP).
+* [dns_compare](https://github.com/chriselsen/dns_compare) - Testing tool for DNS migrations.
+Compare data from a BIND zone file to data returned by a DNS server.

 <!--
 **chriselsen/chriselsen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.